Three-slit experiments and quantum nonlocality

 \mbox{ } \\[1,5 cm] \mbox{ }

 \normalfont \itshape Abstract. \normalfont An interesting link between two very different physical aspects of quantum mechanics is revealed; these are the absence of third-order interference and Tsirelson's bound for the nonlocal correlations.
 Considering multiple-slit experiments - not only the traditional configuration with two slits, but also configurations with three and more slits - Sorkin detected that third-order (and higher-order) interference is not possible in quantum mechanics.
 The EPR experiments show that quantum mechanics involves nonlocal correlations which are demonstrated in a violation of the Bell or CHSH inequality, but are still limited by a bound discovered by Tsirelson.
-It now turns out that Tsirelson's bound holds in almost any other probabilistic theory provided that a reasonable calculus of conditional probability is included and third-order interference is ruled out. \\[1,0 cm] \itshape Key words. \normalfont Quantum theory; nonlocality; Tsirelson's bound; three-slit experiment; higher-order interference; conditional probability; quantum logic \\[1,0 cm] PACS: 03.65.Ta, 03.65.Ud, 03.67.-a
+It now turns out that Tsirelson's bound holds in a broad class of probabilistic theories provided that they rule out third-order interference.
+A major characteristic of this class is the existence of a reasonable calculus of conditional probability or, phrased more physically, of a reasonable model for the quantum measurement process. \\[1,0 cm] \itshape Key words. \normalfont Quantum theory; nonlocality; Tsirelson's bound; three-slit experiment; higher-order interference; conditional probability; quantum logic \\[1,0 cm] PACS: 03.65.Ta, 03.65.Ud, 03.67.-a